 Officers who reasonably believe that a recording is likely to contain evidence relevant to a criminal offense, a citation, a potential claim against the officer or against the Neenah Police Department should bookmark the recording appropriately to ensure relevant recordings are preserved.
-Body camera recordings should be downloaded to the system.
+Body camera recordings should be downloaded into the appropriate folder in the Imports folder on the evidence drive.
+(X drive).